 “Let all guests that come be received like Christ.”

-You will love our cakes, sandwiches, soups and our fresh Fairtrade coffee and you will find our bacon rolls irresistible.
-We have a 5 Star rating from the Food Standards Agency , we have been awarded Fairtrade Status from the Fairtrade Foundation and we have worked really hard to get our “Breast Feeding Friendly” status from the NCT & the NHS.
+We have a 5 Star rating from the Food Standards Agency , have been awarded Fairtrade Status from the Fairtrade Foundation and we have worked really hard to get our “Breast Feeding Friendly” status from the NCT & the NHS.

 Click on the image below to connect with the Abbey Cafe on Facebook and Instagram.